apsy3/testing_elegant/README.md

-# Luxury–Heritage Marketplace Monorepo
+# Luxury–Heritage Marketplace Preview

-This repository contains the initial scaffolding for the Luxury–Heritage Marketplace platform as described in the master prompt.
-It sets up a Turborepo workspace for the Next.js storefront/dashboards, NestJS backend, and shared packages.

-Refer to `docs/IMPLEMENTATION_PLAN.md` for the staged execution roadmap that mirrors the requested module-by-module passes.
+This repository hosts a lightweight preview of the headless Shopify concept site.
+All data is mock-only and the checkout flow returns a local fallback URL so nothing touches live merchant infrastructure.

 ## Tooling prerequisites

-- Node.js 18.18.x LTS (see `.nvmrc` for the exact version used in previews)
+- Node.js 18.18.x LTS (see `.nvmrc`)
-- pnpm 9.x (Corepack recommended)
+- pnpm 9.x (Corepack recommended) or `npm` with the scripts below

+## Useful scripts

+- `pnpm dev` – run the Next.js development server
+- `pnpm build` – create a production build for static preview
+- `pnpm lint` – run ESLint with the Next.js config
+- `pnpm typecheck` – run TypeScript in no-emit mode

+Automated tests are disabled in preview mode to keep dependencies minimal.